-Dr Rami Ghannam is the Convenor for Postgraduate Taught Programmes and is responsible for the MSc programmes and Professor Marc Sorel is the Convenor for Postgraduate Research Students.
+Dr Rami Ghannam (until 31 December 2024)/Professor Stephen Sweeney (from 1 January 2025) is the Convenor for Postgraduate Taught Programmes and is responsible for the MSc programmes and Professor Marc Sorel is the Convenor for Postgraduate Research Students.
 Professor Sorel is supported by a deputy, Professor Alasdair Clark.
 Furthermore, there are two academic division representatives with full details available on the School intranet at academic administrative roles.